Hong Kong Film Award for Best Director

-The Hong Kong Film Award for Best Director is an award presented annually at the Hong Kong Film Awards (HKFA).
+The Hong Kong Film Award for Best Director (香港電影金像獎最佳導演) is an award presented annually at the Hong Kong Film Awards (HKFA).
 It is given to honour the best director of a Hong Kong film.
 The 1st Hong Kong Film Awards ceremony was held in 1982, with no formal nomination procedure established; the award was given to Allen Fong for his direction of Father and Son.
 After the first award ceremony, a nomination system was put in place whereby no more than five nominations are made for each category and each entry is selected through two rounds of voting.
 Firstly, prospective nominees are marked with a weight of 50% each from HKFA voters and a hundred professional adjudicators, contributing towards a final score with which the top five nominees advance to the second round of voting.
 The winner is then selected via a scoring process where 55% of the vote comes from 55 professional adjudicators, 25% from representatives of the Hong Kong Film Directors' Guild and 20% from all other HKFA Executive Committee Members.

 From the 2nd Hong Kong Film Awards (1983), there are five, sometimes 6, nominations for the category of Best Director from which one director is chosen the winner of the Hong Kong Film Award for Best Director.
 The most recent recipient of the award was Soi Cheang, who was honoured at the 43rd Hong Kong Film Awards (2025), for his film Twilight of the Warriors: Walled In.
 The directors with most awards in this category is Ann Hui with six wins, followed by Allen Fong, Johnnie To, Tsui Hark and Wong Kar-wai with 3 times each.